Soccer-Brave Morocco advance as Spain flop in shootout

 In a tight first half, the only other chances came when defender Nayef Aguerd headed over and Marco Asensio hit the side-netting for Spain.

-Dani Olmo had Spain’s first shot on-target in the 54th minute with a angled shot which Bounou palmed away.
+Dani Olmo had Spain’s first shot on-target in the 54th minute with an angled shot which Bounou palmed away.

 Luis Enrique sent on Alvaro Morata and Nico Williams to inject a bit of life into his team and Morocco had to dig deep to get through extra time without conceding.